MiSTer-devel/PSX_MiSTer/README.md

 - some games working with savestate loading
 - BIOS startup working
-- no booting from CD
+- booting of simple test CDs working(no games!)

 --